How long do lovebirds live and Factors Affecting life Span?

 Red-faced Lovebird15-20 Years

-It is possible for wild lovebirds to live for 5 years if things are not all right and up to 10-12 years if things are all right.
+It is possible for wild lovebirds to live for 5-15 (WebMD) years if things are all right.
 A lovebird’s lifespan is determined by the availability of food, the absence of natural predators, and the availability of water.

 There is the potential for each of these variables to influence lifespan directly.
-Taking proper care of your pet lovebird can extend its life expectancy to ten to twenty years.
+With proper care, your pet lovebird can live for 10-20 years (WebMD).
 Lovebirds are extremely sensitive to isolation.

 Because they bond together for life, these little birds are known as life-bonding parrots.
 For a lovebird to be happy and healthy in captivity, he or she needs a companion from the same species.